tom-howard/ros2/docs/course/part2/odom_subscriber.md

 ### Imports

-We will generally rely on `rclpy` and the `Node` class from the `rclpy.node` library, for most nodes that we will create, so our first two imports will remain the same.
+We will generally rely on `rclpy` and the `Node` class from the `rclpy.node` library for most nodes that we will create, so our first two imports will remain the same.

 We won't be working with `String` type messages any more however, so we need to replace this line in order to import the correct message type.
 As we know from [earlier in Part 2](../part2.md#odometry-explained), the `/odom` topic uses messages of the type `nav_msgs/msg/Odometry`: